logicalclocks/hops-docs/docs/user_guide/tensorflow/hops.rst

     from hops import hdfs
     fs_handle = hdfs.get_fs()

-    # Write to file in HopsWorks Resources dataset
+    # Write to file in Hopsworks Resources dataset
     logfile = hdfs.project_path() + 'Resources/file.txt'
     fd = fs_handle.open_file(logfile, flags='w')
-    fd.write('Hello HopsWorks')
+    fd.write('Hello Hopsworks')
     fd.close()

 **Logging in the PySpark kernel**

 When using the PySpark kernel you have to specify a wrapper function that you want to run on the executors.
 This wrapper function must be executed using the ``experiment`` module.
 To write log entries, the ``hdfs.log(string)`` method is used.
 It will write the string to a specific logfile for each experiment.
 The logfiles are stored in ``/Logs/TensorFlow/{appId}/{runId}/{hyperparameter}``.
-Keep in mind that this is a separate log from the one shown in the Spark UI in HopsWorks, which is simply the *stdout* and *stderr* of the running job.
+Keep in mind that this is a separate log from the one shown in the Spark UI in Hopsworks, which is simply the *stdout* and *stderr* of the running job.

 ::

     def wrapper():
         from hops import hdfs
-        hdfs.log('Hello HopsWorks')
+        hdfs.log('Hello Hopsworks')

     from hops import experiment
     experiment.launch(spark, wrapper)